Business Insurance for Dog Groomers: Key Takeaways

 Decide on Coverage Needs Before Buying

 Think through what could go wrong: a nervous dog bites during nail trimming, a client slips on your wet floor, a pet escapes from your mobile van.
 Talk with other grooming business owners about claims they've filed and which coverages saved them money.
-Insurance agents who specialize in pet businesses can guide you toward the right policies.
+Insurance agents who specialize in pet businesses can point you toward the right policies.
 Your specific risks (whether you handle aggressive breeds, run mobile services or board pets overnight) determine which coverages you need.

 2. 2